Get information about structural and engineering requirements for one and two-family residential projects in the City of Portland.

 The current state building code governing Prescriptive One- and Two- Family Residential construction is the 2017 Oregon Residential Specialty Code (ORSC), which is based upon the 2015 International Residential Code (IRC) as amended by the State of Oregon; and for the Engineered One- and Two- Family Residential construction the current state building code is the 2019 Oregon Structural Specialty Code (OSSC).

 Your project needs to meet all the requirements of the building code.
-The structural requirements for residential projects may be designed using either prescriptive methods or needs to be engineered by a registered design professional, or a combination of the two design methods.
+The structural requirements for residential projects may be designed using either the prescriptive method or needs to be engineered by a registered design professional, or a combination of the two design methods.

 In the prescriptive path, the ORSC (Oregon Residential Specialty Code) provides conservative method of construction to ensure the building will resist gravity, wind and earthquake loads.